imaryamsamani-lang/Body-Point-Cloud-Segmentation/README.md

 The model is designed to process 3D point cloud inputs representing the human body and predict per-point segmentation labels.
 It can be used as a foundation for:

  Cuboid abstraction of human bodies

  3D human pose or shape analysis

  Robotics and embodied AI perception

  3D scene understanding and animation pipelines

 ## Getting Started
-1. Clone the Repository
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/SilenKZYoung/CuboidAbstractionViaSeg.git
 cd CuboidAbstractionViaSeg
 ```

-2. Environment Setup
+### 2. Environment Setup

-Make sure you have Python 3.8+ installed.
-Install the required dependencies (add or modify as needed):
+Install the required dependencies:

-⚠️ If you use CUDA, ensure that your PyTorch version matches your CUDA setup.
+Python 3.8.8.
+CUDA 10.2.
+PyTorch 1.5.1.
+TensorboardX for visualization of the training process.

-3. Dataset Preparation
+### 3. Dataset Preparation

 Place your point cloud data in the expected format.